quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 We will need two functions:
     * One generating the instructions corresponding to the function `f`: `rewriteAsBaseN`
-    * The other generating the instructions corresponding to the function `h`: `rewriteAsBase2`
+    * The other generating the instructions corresponding to the function `h`: `transformToBaseTwoRepr`

 There is nothing worth talking about in `rewriteAsBaseN`.
 Just take a look at the way we handle types if you are not familiar with LLVM types.